 - Cover and cook on low for 6-6.5 hours.
 Serve with pasta, as meatball subs, plain, etc. No matter how I serve them, I always top with a little chopped fresh basil.
 Store leftovers covered tightly in the refrigerator for up to 1 week.

-No slow cooker?
-No problem!
+- No Slow Cooker?
+No Problem!
 Prepare through step 2.
-Add the shaped meatballs to a large skillet coated with 1 Tablespoon olive oil and saute until browned on all sides, about 5 minutes.
+Add the shaped meatballs to a large skillet coated with 1 Tablespoon olive oil and sauté until browned on all sides, about 5 minutes.
 Transfer back to the large baking sheet.
 Repeat with all meatballs since they cannot all fit into the pan at once.
 Turn off heat.
 Pour off any excess oil.
 In a very large pot, add the sliced onions and 1 can crushed tomatoes.
 Add the meatballs and pour remaining can of crushed tomatoes on top.
 Turn the heat to low-medium and simmer until the sauce thickens slightly, the flavors blend, and the meatballs are cooked through, 25-35 minutes.

-- Panko is sold in all major grocery stores.
+- Panko: Panko is sold in all major grocery stores.
 I prefer Panko for texture, but you may use whole wheat or homemade dry breadcrumbs instead.
 To make your own for this particular recipe, you can trim the crusts from 2 slices of stale whole wheat bread.
 Cut bread into pieces and pulse in a food processor until coarse crumbs form.
-Spread breadcrumbs on a baking sheet and bake at 250°F until dry, about 12-14 minutes.
+Spread breadcrumbs on a baking sheet and bake at 250°F (121°C) until dry, about 12-14 minutes.
 This makes around 2/3 cup.

-Adapted from Eating Well magazine
+- Adapted from Eating Well magazine.